Children of Blood and Bone

 You contribute to a world of people trying to understand other people, you help build a generation that hasn’t yet learned to hate anybody who is different from them.

-This powerful message really impressed me and I dived into this book with a greater intensity.
+This powerful message impressed me, and I dived into this book more intensely.

 My review

-The book starts with a bang introducing us to a defiant Zelie.
+The book starts with a bang, introducing us to a defiant Zelie.
 When the king’s men come to claim extra (unfair) taxes on her people (once magical and powerful diviners or maji), she reacts with fury.
-I was cringing at this behavior – the way she reacted, our heroine could have ended up dead by page 3 itself!
-Thankfully, fate intervenes and the book progresses on a more even keel.
+I was cringing at this behavior – how she reacted, our heroine could have ended up dead by page 3 itself!
+Thankfully, fate intervenes, and the book progresses to a more even level.

-Soon, the three band together to bring magic back into the world and give the majis power to fight back against the king.
+Soon, the three band together to restore magic to the world and give the Majis the power to fight against the king.

 The king’s son Inan is conflicted.
-He sees the damage the maji can do with their power, but he can’t bear the cruelty of the king either.
+He sees the damage the maji can do with their power, but he can’t bear the king’s cruelty either.
 Which way will he swing?
 Is the middle path that he hopes for even viable?

 I loved all four characters – with all their strengths and weaknesses.
-At first Zelie comes across as brash and reckless.
+At first, Zelie comes across as brash and reckless.
 She pays heavily for these qualities multiple times throughout the book.
-But she also shows herself to be brave and steadfast, and willing to go on no matter what.
+But she also shows bravery, steadfastness, and willingness to go on no matter what.

-Amari is the ideal fairy tale princess confined within her castle and ignorant of what’s happening in the outside world.
-It’s only when she comes across her father’s brutality, that we see the passion for justice in this seemingly spoilt princess.
+Amari is the ideal fairy tale princess, confined within her castle and ignorant of what’s happening in the outside world.
+It’s only when she encounters her father’s brutality that we see the passion for justice in this seemingly spoilt princess.

 I found the book a bit hard to get into at first.
-Both Zelie and Amari seemed such unsatisfactory characters.
-But together they bring out each other’s strengths, and I really enjoyed the book once they joined hands.
+Zelie and Amari seemed like such unsatisfactory characters.
+But together, they bring out each other’s strengths, and I really enjoyed the book once they joined hands.

-The adventures are mind-blowing and the ending truly surprising.
-I love that the author was brave enough to close a plot point down at just the right moment.
-Now I can’t really predict the direction of this story in books 2 and 3.
+The adventures are mind-blowing, and the ending is truly surprising.
+I love that the author was brave enough to close a plot point down at the right moment.
+Now, I can’t predict the direction of this story in books 2 and 3.

 Another thing I love about the book is the setting.
-As you might have noticed, I have reviewed a lot of fantasy novels on this blog.
+As you might have noticed, I have reviewed many fantasy novels on this blog.
 Because of this, it’s rare that I find one that really stands out.
 Most fantasy novels on the market are predominantly Western.
-Perhaps this is what drew me in to Children of Blood and Bone – its magical West African setting and tone.
+Perhaps this drew me into Children of Blood and Bone’s magical West African setting and tone.

-Overall, this is a book that I ended up loving, and it totally deserves all the hype it gets.
-I am now really looking forward to more by Tomi Adeyemi.
+Overall, I loved this book, and it totally deserves all the hype it gets.
+I am now really looking forward to reading more by Tomi Adeyemi.

 Huge thanks to Pan MacMillan India for giving me this book for review consideration.